Speed: The GCS ENCS Cluster

 2.3 Sample Job Script

-Here’s a basic job script, tcsh.sh shown in Figure 4.
+Here’s a basic job script, env.sh shown in Figure 4.
 You can copy it from our GitHub repository.

 #!/encs/bin/tcsh